Our Ministries To Serve

 - Registration fees: $25/child with a $60 family cap

-- Click Here for Vacation Bible School Information
+- Click Here to see this year’s Vacation Bible School Information Flyer

-- Click here for Vacation Bible School Registration forms (3 pgs)
+- Click here for Vacation Bible School Registration forms (3 page PDF)

 The care and maintenance of Lutheran Church of the Resurrection property is the responsibility of the Property Committee.
 It involves upkeep of both external and internal areas of the church on an ongoing basis as well as planning and carrying out select projects and repairs.
 Lutheran Church of the Resurrection members are asked to join in completing many property activities and small projects as an opportunity for fellowship and service.
 Spring and fall cleanups occur each year.
 Gardens are planted and maintained, bushes and trees are trimmed, and the parking lot is paved and painted.
 Inside the church many property duties are conducted including painting, light bulb replacement, carpet cleaning, minor plumbing, refinishing of furnishings and routine checking on the air conditioning and heating systems.
 Larger projects and services such as lawn mowing, snow removal, roof and gutter repairs, and mechanical system adjustments, are contracted by the Property Committee.
 The Property Committee operates within a set annual budget established by church council.
 The Lutheran Church of the Resurrection property is a source of pride for all members and in certain instances endowments are used to undertake select upgrades.